IsraelOrtuno/permalink/readme.md

 This package allows to create dynamic routes right from database, just like WordPress and other CMS do.

+## Roadmap
+- [ ] Add testing and maybe a sandbox app.
+- [ ] Better docs organization using VuePress or similar.

 ## Installation

 ### Install the package